gpitteloud/cel-enessert/PROVIDER_QUESTIONS.md

    - **Our finding**: Compared same meter/date across May 27 and May 28 deliveries - 0/96 values differed (100% stable)
    - **Question**: Is this guaranteed to always be the case, or could corrections occur in the future?

-4. **File delivery pattern:** We observe exactly 109 files delivered daily between 09:45-09:50 (filename timestamp = creation time).
+4. **File delivery pattern:** We observe files delivered daily between 09:45-09:50 (filename timestamp = creation time).
 Is this the expected pattern?
 Should we:
    - Wait for all files to arrive before processing (batch processing)?
    - Process files as they arrive (streaming processing)?
    - Is there a "delivery complete" marker file or signal?

-5. **File type stability:** Will the 103 E66 + 6 E31 breakdown remain constant, or can this change when:
+5. **File count changes:** We understand E66 file count varies by membership (consumer-only: 3 files, producer: 7 files).
+Questions:
+   - Will E31 count always be 6 files (confirmed stable)?
-   - New community members join/leave?
+   - Do E66 files simply appear/disappear when members join/leave?
-   - Additional meter types are added?
+   - Is advance notification provided for membership changes?
-   - New data products are introduced?
+   - Can additional meter types or data products change file structure?

 ---